russhowd/Data-Science-Coursework/README.md

-# Data-Science-Coursework
+# Data-Science-Final-Coursework
-Coursework as part of the UCL CASA Data Science module.
+Final coursework as part of the UCL CASA Data Science module.
+Performed in iPython notebook.

-All coursework, including final assignment, performed in iPython notebooks.